gdean123/kappa-architecture/README.md

 `kappa start stream-processor` to launch the stream-processor application

+`kappa start consumer` to launch the consumer application

 `kappa connectors load` to load the jdbc-sink Kafka Connect connector

 ## Usage